sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 A **complete sync** means a user has completed user-centric permissions sync (or a repository has completed a repository-centric sync), which indicates the most accurate permissions from the code host has been presisted to Sourcegraph.

 An **incremental sync** indicates that a user has *not* yet completed user-centric permissions sync (or a repository has *not* yet completed a repository-centric sync), but has been granted some permissions from other sources.
 For example, if a user has *not* had a user-centric permissions sync, but has been granted permissions from one or more repository-centric syncs, the user will have only completed an incremental sync.
+In this state, a user might not have access to all repositories they should have access to.

 ### Permissions sync scheduling